SD3004/sim/README.md

-# SIM
+# SIM: Surface-based fMRI Analysis for Inter-Subject Multimodal Decoding from Movie-Watching Experiments

-This repo contains the code for SIM.
+This repo will contain the code for **SIM**

+Soon to be released.